percona/pmm/source/dashboards/dashboard-advanced-data-exploration.rst

 The *Advanced Data Exploration* dashboard provides detailed information about the progress of a single Prometheus metric across one or more hosts.

-.. admonition:: NUMA-related metrics
+.. note:: NUMA-related metrics

-   This dashboard supports
-   metrics related to NUMA.
-The names of all these metrics start with *node_memory_numa*.
+   This dashboard supports metrics related to NUMA.
+The names of all these metrics start with ``node_memory_numa``.

    .. image:: /_images/metrics-monitor.advanced-data-exploration.node-memory-numa.png